-First and foremost, a set of good quality cookie sheets are a MUST.
+First and foremost, a set of quality cookie sheets are a MUST.
 Did you know the color and material of your cookie sheets greatly impacts the way your cookies turn out?
-Dark metal sheets typically over-bake cookies and thin flimsy cookie sheets = burnt bottoms.
-In the past few years, I’ve tested many brands and my favorite is easily USA Pan half sheet baking pan.
+Dark metal sheets can easily over-bake cookies and thin flimsy cookie sheets could result in burnt cookie bottoms.
+I’ve tested many brands and my favorite is easily USA Pan half sheet baking pan.
 They’re a wonderful size for baking a dozen cookies, have an edge so they can be used for other recipes like pouring out toffee, caramel corn, and sheet cakes.
 I suggest owning a few of them.
-I have 6!

-*Remember, hot sheets are a no-no. Never place cookie dough on a hot baking sheet.
+*Remember, hot baking sheets are never a good idea.
+Never place cookie dough on a hot baking sheet.
 It’s best to own a few extra cookie sheets so you always have a room temperature sheet on hand or let the baking sheet cool down before placing dough on it.

 2) Silicone Baking Mats

 Baking mats are my favorite cookie-baking tool.
-Coating your baking sheet with nonstick spray or butter creates an overly greasy foundation, causing the cookies to spread.
+Coating your baking sheet with nonstick spray or butter creates an overly greasy foundation which causes the cookies to over-spread.
 I always recommend a silicone baking mat (11×16 inch size to fit your USA Pan cookie sheets) because they grip onto the bottom of your cookies, preventing the cookies from spreading too much.
 These mats also promote even browning.
-They’re reusable, dishwasher friendly, and perfect for roasting veggies, meats, fish, potatoes, etc. I have 6– one for each of my cookie sheets.
+They’re reusable, dishwasher friendly, and perfect for roasting veggies, meats, fish, potatoes, etc.

 3) Cookie Scoops

-These are not just for perfectly shaped cookies.
-I have one in each size.
+Here are the cookie scoops I use and love.
 I use the large size for cupcake/muffin and pancake batter, ice cream, meatballs, and the prettiest mashed potato scoops.
 I use the medium size for cookies– particularly textured oatmeal cookies and sticky coconut macaroons.
 And I use the small size for truffles, tiny cookies, and as a melon baller.
 Cookie scoops are extremely handy.
-And you can’t beat OXO in my opinion.

 4) Cooling Racks

 I always allow my baked cookies to cool for 5 minutes on the cookie sheets once I remove them from the oven.
 However, I immediately transfer them to a cooling rack after that.
 Why?
-The bottoms of the cookies need some air in order to cool so that we avoid soggy bottoms. (–> there’s 2 words I never thought I’d put together on my blog.)
+The bottoms of the cookies need some air in order to cool so that we avoid soggy bottoms.
 I own a few of these cooling racks.
-They’re super inexpensive, get the job done, and have lasted me years.
+They’re inexpensive, get the job done, and have lasted me years.

 5) Stand Mixer

-An obvious must if you bake cookies on the regular.
+A stand mixer is an obvious must if you bake cookies on the regular.
 I really like the 4.5 quart size for most baking recipes.
 You can certainly get away with a hand mixer instead (here’s the hand mixer I own and love), but a stand mixer makes the job easier and is extra versatile since you can use varying attachments with it.
-When I’m working with an enormous amount of dough/batter or making something that requires several minutes of mixing (old-fashioned fudge, marshmallows, bread dough etc) a stand mixer is key – I have two of these stand mixers.
-They’re the perfect size for a baker’s kitchen.
+When I’m working with an enormous amount of dough/batter or making something that requires several minutes of mixing (old-fashioned fudge, marshmallows, bread dough etc) a stand mixer is key.

 6) Quality Measuring Cups

-It’s slightly embarrassing how many sets of measuring cups I own!!
-But I have two favorites.
-I love this set because of the soft easy-grip handles and stainless steel (great quality).
+I love this set of measuring cups because of the soft easy-grip handles and stainless steel (great quality).
 I also love this set for the same reasons and the fact that there’s a 1/8 cup measuring cup.
-Which is rare in sets.
+(Which is rare in sets.
 1/8 cup = 2 Tablespoons, a measurement used quite often.
-Very convenient!
+Very convenient!)
 For more accurate measuring, definitely pick up a food scale.
 This OXO brand is my favorite.
 A gram is always a gram.
 An ounce is always an ounce.
 A cup is NOT always a cup and therefore weighing is the most accurate way to measure.